-- Credits: 6 quarter credit hours

-- Prerequisites: AH101, AH102
+Prerequisites: AH101, AH102

-- Course Hours: 80 contact hours (Lecture 40, Lab 40) (On Ground 50, Digital 30)
+• Course Hours: 80 contact hours (Lecture 60, Lab 20) (On Ground 50, Digital 30)

-In this course, students are taught reimbursement methodologies and procedures.
-Students are also taught how to collect and code for the highest reimbursement possible in an outpatient setting.
-Topics include coding for health care equipment and supplies in health care transactions and Evaluation and Management Coding, and using reference materials to facilitate code assignments.
+In this course, students are taught about the pathologies of the respiratory, digestive, urinary, and integumentary systems.
+They are also taught about the use of prescription and nonprescription drugs for the treatment of those pathologies.
 This course is also designed to develop professional skills and proactive career management.
-This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum five hours of out-of-class work will be assigned per week.